-Capital assets, which include property, plant, equipment, and infrastructure assets (e.g., roads, bridges, sidewalks, and similar items), are reported in the applicable governmental or business-type activities columns in the government-wide financial statements.
+Capital assets, which include property, plant, and equipment, are reported in the governmental column in the government-wide financial statements.
 Capital assets are defined by the government as assets with an initial, individual cost of more than \$30,000 (amount not rounded) and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair market value at the date of donation.

 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.
+Major outlays for capital assets and improvements are capitalized as projects are constructed.